9 Best Tips for Magic Kingdom | Easily Explained

 You'll want to save shopping for last, rather than shopping early in the day!

-The shops are actually open a full hour past closing time, which will give you an additional hour of experiencing the park itself.
+The shops are open a full hour past closing time, which will give you an additional hour of experiencing the park itself.

 Also, you won't have to deal with carrying your shopping bags for the entire day if you were to shop in the morning.